DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

   * namespaceName **required** `string`: The Namespace name
   * api-version **required** `string`: Client API Version.
   * subscriptionId **required** `string`: Subscription credentials that uniquely identify a Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.
+  * $skip `integer`: Skip is only used if a previous operation returned a partial result.
+If a previous response contains a nextLink element, the value of the nextLink element will include a skip parameter that specifies a starting point to use for subsequent calls.
+  * $top `integer`: May be used to limit the number of results to the most recent N usageDetails.

 #### Output
 * output [EventHubListResult](#eventhublistresult)